-The North Carolina BBQ Trail is one insane road trip to 23 of the state’s very best barbeque restaurants.
+The North Carolina BBQ Trail is one insane road trip to the state's very best barbeque restaurants.
 Are you up for it?

 North Carolina is serious about its barbeque.
 A discussion with any North Carolina resident and you'll surely get an opinion on Lexington-style or Eastern-style and a list of their favorite spots to eat both.
 With so many great barbeque restaurants spread across the state, how does one even begin to try and visit the best ones?
 Well, thankfully the NC Barbecue Society has hand-picked their favorites and pulled them together in one unbelievable road trip: the North Carolina BBQ Trail.

-Here’s a little about each place on the trail… (East to West)
+Here's a little about some of our favorite places on the trail...
+(East to West)

 Skylight Inn (Ayden)